jnsp/meme-generator/README.md

 ### Quote engine

 The `quote_engine` module is responsible for ingesting many types of files that contain quotes.
-The `Ingestor` class can read different kinds of file formats suchh as 'csv', 'docx', 'pdf', and 'txt'.
+The `Ingestor` class can read different kinds of file formats such as 'csv', 'docx', 'pdf', and 'txt'.

 #### Quote format

+Any quote have follow the format below.

 > "This is quote body" - author